gogoair/react-combo-select/README.md

 ```

 ### onChange
-Return function, which will return value that you have picked.
+Returns function, which will return value that you have picked.
 It can work with returning just values you have selected, or whole objects if can you need to pass them around

 ```javascript
 fakeFunction(value) {